quiltedhills/htfc3-kubejs_patches/README.md

 • Added crushing recipes for turning TFC ore blocks into ore pieces (those are normally not naturally obtainable aside from a specific IE excavator vein) <br/>
 • Made the more advanced stone brick recipes also include gypsum/alabaster <br/>
 • Tweaked recipe for Sentry Turrets for fun <br/>
+• Made the Andesite Exoskeleton a little more expensive <br/>

 • Added tooltips to Nightshade and Stinky Soup mentioning their toxicity <br/>
 • Hidden the instant barrel cooling recipes to reduce clutter <br/>